Translating

 Pre-translation is run on the selected keys.

 Missing translations are filled in for selected keys and can also be applied to all keys with the select-all search box at the top of the key list.
+If configured in the Project settings, unverified translations can be overwritten when source text changes.

 • Post-editing workflow

 Translations generated by pre-translation are set to be unverified by default.
 Post-edit the translations to achieve desired translation quality.
+Verified translations are not overwritten by pre-translation.

 Excluding content from pre-translation